 The United Kingdom is presently one of the world's biggest and most influential powers – economically and even militarily.
 Broken in half, everyone in these Islands would be affected.
 The entire world would be affected.

 Think of all the business people throughout our country, many of whom are doing well, some of whom are doing very well; yet their businesses are entirely dependent upon the existence of the United Kingdom in the first place (although they don't realise that).

 This isn't about whether or not they will "prosper" if the United Kingdom, say, leaves the EU.
 This is about whether their businesses will even survive in the first place if the United Kingdom no longer exists!

 Yeah!
 They don't think of those things, do they?

 Very few people are thinking about those things!

-We really need a British Government which will realise the full import of what is happening, and that is prepared to do the many things (which we have outlined at length in the last 7 and a half years) which are utterly essential if we are to ensure our Union – our Country – will survive.
+We need the British Government to realise the full import of what is happening.
+It must be prepared to do the many things (which we have outlined at length in the last 7 and a half years) which are utterly essential if we are to ensure our Union – our Country – will survive.

 This is a good place to start: 12 Ways the New Prime Minister can Strengthen the British Union

 Here's how Few it would Take: 1 in 25 of the Electorate Could Destroy the UK